lanl/singularity-eos/doc/sphinx/src/models.rst

     e = \frac{ P + \gamma P_{\infty} }{ P + P_{\infty} } C_V T + q,

-where quantities are largely the same as ideal gas with the exception of :math:`P_{\infty}` and :math:`q`, which can be thought of as an offset pressure and energy, respectively.
+where quantities are largely the same as ideal gas with the exception of :math:`P_{\infty}` and :math:`q`, which can be thought of as an offset pressure and internal energy, respectively.

 The entropy for a stiffened gas can be expressed as